-The Company and Troilus Gold Corp. ("Troilus") share common directors and officers, including Mr. Peter Tagliamonte, Mr. Bruce Humphrey, Mr. Denis Arsenault and Mr. Ian Pritchard.
-Transactions during the period between the Company and Troilus included expense reimbursement.
+The Company and Troilus Gold Corp. ("Troilus") previously shared common directors and officers, including Mr. Peter Tagliamonte, Mr. Bruce Humphrey, and Mr. Denis Arsenault.
+The Company and Troilus currently share one common officer, Mr. Ian Pritchard.

 The following balances included in the Company's accounts were outstanding at the end of the reporting period: